Housing Options Privacy Notice BCP

 Contracted Services

-Some of the Housing options Services are delivered by contractors on behalf of BCP Council.
+Some of the services provided by Housing Options and Partnerships are delivered by contractors on behalf of BCP Council.

 To deliver these services in accordance with contractual requirements the contractor exercises the function of both Data Controller and Data Processor for the personal information you provide.